apnadkarni/blt/man/combomenu.rst

 *pathName* **add** ?\ *option* *value* ...?

-  Creates a new menu item, appending it to the end of the menu.
-If one or more *option-value* pairs are specified, they modifies the given menu item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.
+  Creates a new menu item, adding it to the end of the menu.
+If one or more *option-value* pairs are specified, they modify the given menu item option(s) to have the given value(s).  *Option* and *value* are described in the **item configure** operation.

 *pathName* **bbox** *item*

-  Returns of list of four numbers describing the bounding box *item*.
-The numbers represent the x and y root coordinates to two corners of the box. *Item* may be a label, index, or tag, but may not represent more than one menu item.
+  Returns of list of four numbers describing the bounding box of *item*.
+  The numbers represent the x and y root coordinates of two opposite corners of the box. *Item* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **cget** *option*